MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-in-teams-meeting.md

 After you enabled the app caching, the webview that is used to host the embedded app is reused as users navigate to different instances of the app within a window.
 The webview used to host the app is hidden when the users leave the app and shown when the users return to the app.
 When the app is cached, any audio that is playing is muted.

-> [!NOTE]
-> If the app caching isn't enabled, the webview is recreated every time the user launches the app.
+If the app caching isn't enabled, the webview is recreated every time the user launches the app.

 The following is the flow diagram of the first launch of an app that wants to opt into app caching (register the `load` or `beforeUnload` on the first launch of the app):